Sleman37/rock-paper-scissors/README.md

 # rock-paper-scissors
-this is a console web game where the user players 5 rounds of rock, paper, scissors with the computer
+this is a web game where the user plays rounds of rock, paper, scissors with the computer the winner is the one who reaches the score of 5 first

+this project was built using HTML and Javascript DOM methods